mtorkashvand/compact-flourescent-microscope/README.md

 independently from the velocity of the Z direction.
 Pressing and holding a button initiates motion in the desired direction, and releasing the button stops the stage's movement.
 <a name="11"></a>
 ### 11: Plane Interpolation Z Tracking
 This mode is designed for precise Z tracking.
-To utilize this mode, the sample needs to be prepared on the surface of the glass (refer to the sample preparation protocol).
+To utilize this mode, the sample needs to be prepared on the surface of the glass
+(learn more about [sample preparation](documentation/sample_preparation.md)).
 Three points on the glass surface should be marked (using a sharpie, for example).
 If the user chooses to use this tracking mode, they should manually adjust the motor in the X, Y, and Z directions to focus on each marked point and then press the 'Set Point' button.
 These three points define the plane of the glass surface and will be used to maintain the Z position consistently on this plane.
 <a name="12"></a>
 ### 12: Tracking's Z Offset
 Regardless of the algorithm utilized for Z tracking, there's a chance that the neurons or fluorescent elements in the sample might be situated at a different Z position